Consensys/eth2.0-dafny/wiki/ssz-notes.md

 The Boolean value `true` (resp. `false`) is serialised into a byte of value `1` (resp. `0`).
 Note that this implies that the co-domain of `serialise<Booleans>` is the set of bytes `{0,1}`.
 As a result the domain of `deserialise<Booleans>` must be `{0,1}`.

-The complete formal Dafny definition is available [in this file](https://github.com/PegaSysEng/eth2.0-dafny/blob/master/src/dafny/ssz/BoolSeDes.dfy).
+The complete formal Dafny definition is available [in this file](https://github.com/PegaSysEng/eth2.0-dafny/blob/master/src/dafny/ssz/BoolSeDes.dfy) that contains:

+ * the **functional specifications** of `serialise<Booleans>` and `deserialise<Booleans>` and,
+ * the **implementations** that are the **executable functional versions** of the specifications.

+Technically in Dafny, a `function` is a specification and does not need to have an implementation.
+However, it is possible to make a function executable using the `function method` type.

 ### Unsigned Integers